 After selling the restaurant I took the logical next stet and launched a free educational website . (wordwarriorkids.net) that teaches children vocabulary through rhyme and song.
 NPR allowed me to have a radio show called Dictionary Head (dictionaryhead.net) that furthered the idea of learning vocabulary with a fun guessing game.

 Now I have decided to focus on something I am going through, aging.
-Thus laughingalltheway.net was launched to be the remedy for becoming cranky and complaining about aging.
+Thus laughingalltheway.net was launched to be the remedy for the emotional and physical aspects of aging.
 The sure fire way to do this is to learn about it realistically and laugh your heads off while doing so.

 Laughing All The Way, P.O.
 Box 700008, Wabasso, FL 32970 * 772-559-5538 * firstname.lastname@example.org